-There are four fundamental requirements for earning a Graduate Data Science Certificate Program.
+There are three fundamental requirements for earning a Graduate Data Science Certificate Program.

 - Nine graduate credit hours of coursework in approved courses.
-These courses are designated as core and elective Methods, Technology or Applications — at least 6 course-hours must be from the core Modeling and Technology courses.
-Only one course may be double-counted with another Rackham degree program.
+These courses are designated as core and elective Methods, Technology or Applications.
+Only one course may be double-counted (up to 3 credits).
 It is recommended, but not required, that courses outside the main graduate program of study be selected to broaden the student data-science experiences (e.g., statistics students may take engineering courses, social-science students may take outside statistics and application courses, etc.).

 - A Data Science related experience (3 credits) that is approved by the MIDAS DS Program Committee.
 This can take the form of non-credit activity like an internship, practicum or professional project equivalent to a three credit-hour course, or additional coursework of at least three credits from the approved course list.
 (This course may be double-counted with another Rackham degree program.)
 To satisfy this “Plus Requirement” with a data-related experience, students will have to complete and submit to the DS Certificate Program Chair a report (2-6 pages) describing their experience and results, which will be evaluated to ensure the project demonstrates Data Science content, relevance and applications.